veggiespam/ImageLocationScanner/README.md

 	In newer versions ILS, we simply filter out strings that start with a null character.
 We assume someone isn't hiding data there.
 * When I use ZAP, nothing shows up
+	- By default, images are not processed in ZAP, you must manually enabled them with: Tools &rarr; Options &rarr; Display &rarr;
+	Process images in HTTP requests/responses
 	- If you have images disabled in Global Exclude URL, then the passive image scanner, like ILS, will be unable to see the images and report on privacy issues.